matter-labs/zksync-era/docs/guides/build-docker.md

 # Build docker images

-This document explains how to build docker images.
+This document explains how to build Docker images from the source code, instead of using prebuilt ones we distribute

 ## Prerequisites